John Curry (ice hockey): Professional

 Curry was later recalled on January 11, 2010 to replace Marc-Andre Fleury against the Vancouver Canucks.
 Fleury who was out with a fractured finger, gave Curry his fourth career start with the Penguins.
 He gave up 5 goals on 14 shots, a save percentage of .643, before being benched early in the second period.

 On June 16, 2011, Curry left the Penguins organization and signed a one-year contract with the Hamburg Freezers of the DEL.
 Curry left the Wilkes-Barre Penguins as the all-time leader in both regular season wins and post-season wins.

 On November 7, 2012, while playing for the Orlando Solar Bears, John Curry was fined for dousing fans of the Gwinnett Gladiators after the game the previous Thursday with water.

 On February 17, 2014, the Minnesota Wild, the NHL affiliate of the Iowa Wild, signed Curry to a one-year, two-way contract.

 On April 10, 2014, Curry was the starting goalie against the St. Louis Blues.
 He recorded 45 saves on 47 shots, and received the first star of the game for his efforts.

 Personal

 John Curry is the oldest child of parents Steve and Kathy Curry.
-He has one younger sister, Megan Curry, who attended Amherst College; she was a forward on the Amherst Women's Ice Hockey team from 2007-2011, winning two NCAA National Championships in 2009 and 2010.
+He has one younger sister, Megan Curry, who attended Amherst College; she was a forward on the Amherst Women's Ice Hockey team from 2007 to 2011, winning two NCAA National Championships in 2009 and 2010.